Found us from search engine?

 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

 SEO Mistakes.
 I’ve made a few.
 We all have, really.
 For anyone who works on or around the Internet, the list of common SEO mistakes is massive.
 Sadly though, even as these mistakes are widely known, they are still made more often than most pros in the business would care to admit.
 But what are some of the SEO mistakes to avoid?
 How can good SEO practices make your future better than your present?

 What all this means is that when you avoid common SEO mistakes, you are far more likely to have people come upon your website and as a result your social media accounts.
-What follows are 9 of the worst SEO mistakes that people, companies, and maybe even you continue to make in 2017 and what you can do to avoid them.
+What follows are 9 of the worst SEO mistakes that people, companies, and maybe even you have been making and what you can do to avoid them.

 The UX or User Experience is the knife and butter for the bread that is SEO.
 The User Experience is pretty self-explanatory, but your user has to be able to access your site quickly and pleasantly.
 How many times have you been seeking a website and the loading delays and image upload have forced you to simply give up and look elsewhere?

 If this is your site, you have been ignoring the User Experience.
 Users often don’t forget when they have a bad experience too.

 Can you remember a time when you had a bad meal at a restaurant or found someone else’s unmentionables when you got into your hotel bed?
 Of course, these businesses are going to remain in your mind and not for the reasons they want.
 So it is for your website.
 Your users have to have a positive experience or they will go elsewhere.

 Google even has the credo “Focus on the user and all else will follow“.
 Google knows a thing or two about search.
 With the increased focus on the User Experience not showing any signs of relenting, the UX on your website should be a priority.